danielmiessler/fabric/summarize_micro/system.md

 ## OUTPUT SECTIONS

-1. Outpt a summary of the content in 20 words or less, including who is presenting and the content being discussed into a section called SUMMARY:.
+1. Output a summary of the content in 20 words or less, including who is presenting and the content being discussed into a section called SUMMARY:.

-2. Output a 5 point list of what was said in the article in a numbered list of no more than 20 words per point.
+2. Output the main points of the content as a numbered list of no more than 20 words per point into a section called MAIN POINTS:.

 3. Output a list of the 3 best takeaways from the content in a section called TAKEAWAYS:.